 NHHF’s Board of Directors

-NHHF’s Corporate Advisory Council
+NHHF’s Corporate Advisory Board

 NHHF is located at the New York Academy of Medicine and is affiliated with the Robert F. Wagner Graduate School of Public Service, New York University.
 The major programs of the Foundation were started with support from the Office of Minority Health, U.S. Department of Health and Human Services, including activities focused on Education, Research Training, and Information Dissemination.

-The NHHF Corporate Advisory Council consists of major partners who have supported the development of the NHMA and NHHF, including NHMA's Annual Conference and the Hispanic Health Professional Student Scholarship Program of the NHHF.
+The NHHF Corporate Advisory Board consists of major partners who have supported the development of the NHMA and NHHF, including NHMA's Annual Conference and the Hispanic Health Professional Student Scholarship Program of the NHHF.

 Finally, the NHHF is actively developing its National Center for Hispanic Health Research and will work with the New York Academy of Medicine to develop community-based research portfolio.